CameronCSS/CameronCSS/README.md

 <sup>*(I hope you can feel my personality through the screen right now!)*</sup>

 > [!NOTE]
-> I am currently diving deep into data engineering and python coding.
+> Currently on a DEEP DIVE into data engineering, DSA, and more advanced python coding.
-> > BOTH!??
-HOW!??
-Well...
-I make a Snake game, and then I build a database around it to track high scores and see what times of day have the highest scores!  why not!?

 ### Skills:
 - Python